the-genesis/hello-world/README.md

 # hello-world
-Do not think this is the first repo I created on here.
-It's the third.
-Better late than never, though.

 Hi!
 My name is Genesis and I'm a Web designer.
 I would actually prefer to call myself a UI/UX designer, but I don't know...
 Identity issues, I guess.
 Anyway, I design stuff that live on the web.
 Sometimes, if they're not very complicated, I (help) build them, too.
 I'm working on this though.
 I'm learning frontend development.
 That way, I can (almost always) help build awesome stuff I designed.